TheLakeMan/Hyperion/docs/guides/performance.md

-# TinyAI Performance Guide
+# Hyperion Performance Guide

 ## Overview

-This comprehensive guide covers all aspects of performance optimization in TinyAI, including computation optimization, memory efficiency, system-level tuning, and monitoring.
+This comprehensive guide covers all aspects of performance optimization in Hyperion, including computation optimization, memory efficiency, system-level tuning, and monitoring.

 ## Table of Contents
 1. [Computation Optimization](#computation-optimization)